Find a Qualified Attorney Near You

 Seek Legal Advice From an Immigration Attorney

-The intricacies of the U.S. immigration system can be complicated.
-But knowing the rules and requirements is essential, especially if you plan to cross the U.S. borders.
+Knowing both international travel and immigration rules is essential if you plan to cross the U.S. border.
 The U.S. government has particular rules for checking those coming to the country, regardless of their country of origin.
 At the border, U.S. immigration laws apply regardless of your immigration status.
-Knowing what you should and should not do when crossing U.S. borders is essential.

 Can I Solve This on My Own or Do I Need an Attorney?